uvarc/rc-website/content/userinfo/rivanna/software/matlab.md

 Once your program is debugged, we recommend running in batch mode when possible.
 This runs the job in the background on a compute node.
 Write a SLURM script similar to the following:

 ```
+#!/bin/bash
+# This slurm script file runs
+# a single-core Matlab job (on one compute node)

 #SBATCH -p standard
 #SBATCH -A hpc_build
 #SBATCH --time=00:10:00